rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 `Maybe` is the functional answer to `null` - the [_add_blank_target billion dollar mistake](https://en.wikipedia.org/wiki/Tony_Hoare).
 I claim that using `Maybe` can still be problematic.

-This post is focused on Haskell and my examples may not translate easily to other languages.
-However, the overall concern about overuse of `Maybe` like types is not Haskell specific.

 IMO `Maybe` is often overused.
 I have started to question the use of `Maybe` every time I see it in the code base I maintain.
 The result is either accepting its usage or rewriting the code to use `Either err`.
 This approach has been effective in creating more robust code.
 I am not claiming that `Maybe` has no place in well written code, only that its use should be closely examined.
 This post shares a prospective of someone who maintains a complex Haskell code base.
+I have seen brilliant code that have been hard to maintain because of overuse of `Maybe`.

 `Maybe` improves over `null`.
 But it does not supersede it.
 Languages that have `null` also have easy access to logging, stack traces etc.

 `Maybe` typically represents data that can be _missing_ or computation that can result in an _unknown error_.
 What you typically care about is _what data is missing_ and _what is the error_.

-"Reasoning about code" is a very popular term in the FP community.
-It typically refers to some advanced use of the type system or formal methods.
+_Code correctness_, _reasoning about code_ are almost defining aspects of FP.  _Reasoning about code_ typically refers to some advanced use of the type system or formal methods.
 IMO "reasoning about code" should start with reasoning about errors and corner cases (like missing data).
 This is why the use of `Maybe` needs to be examined and questioned.
 In my experience this aspect of reasoning about code is often overlooked.

 Reasoning about errors is not easy

-*  Types wan't help with errors that bypass the type system (e.g. `error :: String -> a`)
+*  Types can't help with errors that bypass the type system (e.g. `error :: String -> a`)
-*  Types wan't help with intentionally suppressed errors
+*  Nothing can recovert intentionally suppressed errors (pun not intended)

-This write-up focuses on the second bullet.
+This post focus is the second bullet.
+My points / pleas are:

+*  The ecosystem would be better without convenience combinators that return `Maybe` if equivalent returning `Either` exists or are possible
+*  Examples / tutorials should favor `Either` over `Maybe`

 ## Error Clarity Rule